-This wait type is when a thread is waiting for access to the list of dirty pages during parallel redo on an availability group replica.
-This wait type can become prevalent on a replica where there is a lot of read activity on tables that are heavily updated on the primary replica.
+This wait type is when a thread is waiting for access to the list of dirty pages during parallel redo or a read query on an Availability Group readable secondary replica.

 (Books Online description: N/A)